JoshuaRogan/personal-computer-provisioning/README.md

 # Provision Scripts

-Used to provision all of the types of machines I use to keep a consistent environment.
+Used to provision the types of machines I use to keep a consistent environment.